Rainbow Ripple Baby Blanket Pattern (Written Instructions)

-Chevron crochet patterns are my favorite baby blankets.
+Chevron crochet patterns are some of my absolute favorite baby blankets.
 They’re easy to memorize and can be customized in any colors imaginable.
 Matching a baby’s room or throwing together a funky pattern is just what I love to do when I’m making a gift for a friend.

 - Hobby Lobby “I Love This Yarn!” in Pink and White